machinable-org/machinable/docs/guide/interface.md

 What is happening here is that <Pydoc caption="get()">machinable.get</Pydoc> automatically searches the storage for an interface of type `MnistData` with a `batch_size` of `8`.
 If such an instance has not been committed yet (like when initially running the code), a new instance with this configuration will be returned.
 But if such an instance has previously been committed, it will simply be reloaded.

-To avoid the storage lookup and instantiate different instances with the same configuration you can set the `predicate` parameter to `None`
+To avoid this storage lookup and instantiate different instances with the same configuration you can set the `predicate` parameter to `None`

 ```python
 mnist1 = get(MnistData, {"batch_size": 8})